YaleMenus/yaledining/README.md

 ## Author
 [Erik Boesen](https://github.com/ErikBoesen)

-This software isn't endorsed by Yale Dining, Yale Hospitality, or Yale University.
+This software is not endorsed by Yale Dining, Yale Hospitality, or Yale University.

 ## License
 [GPL](LICENSE)